About the Program

 - Advancing the players knowledge of the tactical aspects of the game

-These teams will usually play between 6 and 8 games in both the fall and spring sessions.
-These games will usually be against local teams within a 45 minute radius of the quad cities.
+These teams will usually play 6 games in both the fall and spring sessions and will typically be against local teams within a 45 minute radius of the quad cities.

 Players at this age are expected to attend all practices and games and would have soccer as their primary sport.

-All registration fee include both Fall and Spring Seasons except the U15 - U18 because that is the high school teams.
+All registration fees include both Fall and Spring Seasons for teams through U15.
 High School Girls play in the Fall and High School Boys play in the Spring.

 EMSSC COSTS of Operations include but not limited to :

-- ILLOWA League fees (which includes the usually 8 games in the Fall and 6-8 games in the Spring).
-These games are played locally (East Moline, Moline, Bettendorf and Rock Island).
+- ILLOWA League fees (which includes the usually 6 games in the Fall and 6 games in the Spring).
+These games are played locally (East Moline, Moline, Bettendorf, Geneseo and others).
 The game times are 12:00, 1:30, 3:00, & 4:30 on Saturdays and/or Sundays, so they will not conflict with Rec Soccer for the younger ages.

 - Illinois Youth Soccer Association (IYSA) Registration and Insurance costs for each player and team

-- Field Maintenance costs - the club has pay to maintain the fields with weed & insect control.
-We has have to maintain the buildings and bathrooms because the city no long offers this to us.
+- Field Maintenance costs - the club has to pay to maintain the fields with weed & insect control.
+We do the majority of the maintaining of the buildings and bathrooms because the city has limited funds to cover this for us.
 This also includes the cost of paint, nets, flags, and water for irrigation.

-- Cost to personal who mow and paint our fields.
+- Costs to those who mow and paint our fields.

-The cost of a full uniform is between $100 - $120.
-Uniforms consist of 2 premium jerseys, 1 pair of shorts, and 2 pairs of socks.
+The cost of a full uniform is between $120 - $130.
+Uniforms consist of 2 premium jerseys, 2 pairs of shorts, and 2 pairs of socks.

-EMMSC Pride team coaches are most important part of our coaching structure.
-Although volunteer coaches, we require all of our Pride coaches to hold a United States Soccer Federation (USSF) Class E license or higher.
-Most Pride coaches will start coaching the players when they are 8 or 9 years old and many will coach them though their entire career with EMSSC.
-Our profession coaching staff will help to develop and prepare the Pride coaches though the challenges and changes the team will face as they grow.
+EMMSC competitive team coaches are the most important part of our coaching structure.
+Although volunteer coaches, we require all of our competitive coaches to hold a United States Soccer Federation (USSF) Class E license or higher.
+Most competitive coaches will start coaching the players when they are 8 or 9 years old and many will coach them though their entire career with EMSSC.
+Our professional coaching staff will help to develop and prepare the competitive coaches through the challenges and changes the team will face as they grow.

 Player development and team training is under the direction of the EMSSC Director of Coaching (DOC).
 Teams follow various curriculums developed by the DOC and also train with their assigned DOC Staff Coach who assist the teams' volunteer coaches with various technical and tactical skills.